-For many years, physicians and other treatment profess-sionals have recognized the value of self-help groups as a valuable resource to patients in addiction treatment and their family members.
-(See, for example, American Society of Addiction Medicine's 1979 resolution on self help groups; the ASAM Patient Placement Criteria (2nd edition), and the American Psychiatric Association's Practice Guidelines for the Treatment of Patients with Substance Use Disorders: Alcohol, Cocaine, and Opioids).
+For many years, physicians and other treatment professionals have recognized the value of mutual support groups (also known as self-help) as a valuable resource to patients in addiction treatment and their family members.
+(See, for example, American Society of Addiction Medicine's 1979 resolution on mutual support groups; the ASAM Patient Placement Criteria (2nd edition), and the American Psychiatric Association's Practice Guide- lines for the Treatment of Patients with Substance Use Disorders: Alcohol, Cocaine, and Opioids).
 Addiction professionals and programs routinely recommend such groups to their patients and help them understand and accept the value of becoming an active participant.

-It is important to distinguish between professional treatment and self help.
+It is important to distinguish between professional treatment and mutual support.
 Treatment involves at minimum, the following elements:

-- A qualified professional is in charge of, and shares professional responsibility for, the overall care of the patient; - A thorough evaluation is performed, including diagnosis, determination of the stage and severity of illness and an assessment of accompanying medical, psychiatric, interpersonal and social problems; - c.
+- 1. A qualified professional is in charge of, and shares professional responsibility for, the overall care of the patient; - 2.
+A thorough evaluation is performed, including diagnosis, determination of the stage and severity of illness and an assessment of accompanying medical, psychiatric, interpersonal and social problems; - 3.
 A treatment plan is developed, based on both the initial assessment and response to treatment over time.
-Such treatment is guided by professionally accepted practice guidelines and patient placement criteria: - d.
-The professional or program responsible and accountable for treatment is also responsible for offering or referring the patient for additional services that may be required as a supplement to addiction treatment;
+Such treatment is guided by professionally accepted practice guidelines and patient placement criteria; - 4.
+The professional or program responsible and accountable for treatment is also responsible for offering or referring the patient for additional services that may be required as a supplement to addiction treatment; - 5.

-e.
 The professional or program currently treating the patient continues therapeutic contact, whenever possible, until stable recovery has been attained.

-Self-help groups, although helpful at every stage of treatment and as long-term social and spiritual aid to recovery, do not meet the above criteria and should not be confused with or substituted for professional treatment.
-In some instances, utilization review and medical necessity guidelines used by insurers and other managed care entities have sought to substitute self-help attendance for professional treatment in patients who have not reached stable remission from their alcohol or other drug dependence.
+Mutual support groups, although helpful at every stage of treatment and as long-term social and spiritual aid to recovery, do not meet the above criteria and should not be confused with or substituted for professional treatment.
+In some instances, utilization review and medical necessity guidelines used by insurers and other managed care entities have sought to substitute mutual support attendance for professional treatment in patients who have not reached stable remission from their alcohol or other drug dependence.

-Position
+APA Position: